 The SQL Server TOP clause is used to limit the number of rows that are returned by a query.
 Usually, Databases and tables hold millions or billions of records.
-So, if you want to see the top 10 products, we can use the TOP Clause and extract the required number of rows.
+So, if you want to see the top 10 products, we can use the SQL TOP Clause and extract the required number of rows.

 SQL SELECT TOP Clause Syntax